Set Up Credential Phishing Prevention

 After you have decided which of the Methods to Check for Corporate Credential Submissions you want to use, take the following steps to enable the firewall to detect when users submit corporate credentials to web pages and either alert on this action, block the credential submission, or require users to acknowledge the dangers of phishing before continuing with credential submission.

-User-ID.Each of the Methods to Check for Corporate Credential Submissions requires a different User-ID configuration to check for corporate credential submissions:
+- If you have not done so already, Enable User-ID.Each of the Methods to Check for Corporate Credential Submissions requires a different User-ID configuration to check for corporate credential submissions:

 - If you plan to use the group mapping method, which detects whether a user is submitting a valid corporate username, Map Users to Groups.